Paint Drying: Background and conception

 Charlie Shackleton (known as Charlie Lyne until 2019) is a British independent filmmaker.
-He has written, directed and produced a number of independent films, such as his essay-style documentary films Beyond Clueless (2014)—his directorial debut—and Fear Itself (2015).
+He has written, directed and produced several independent films, such as his essay-style documentary films Beyond Clueless (2014)—his directorial debut—and Fear Itself (2015).
 The British Board of Film Classification (BBFC) is the authority responsible for the national classification and censorship of films exhibited at cinemas and video works released on physical media within the United Kingdom.
-While the BBFC's regulatory powers do not extend to the Internet, all filmmakers wishing to release a film in British cinemas are required to receive a rating from the BBFC or exemption from the local authority.
+All filmmakers wishing to release a film in British cinemas are required to receive a rating from the BBFC or exemption from the local authority.
 In 2015, it cost £101.50 plus £7.09 per minute of runtime to have a film reviewed by the BBFC.

 Paint Drying is a protest against both film censorship in the UK, and the unfair cost to independent filmmakers imposed by the BBFC's mandatory classification requirement.
-According to Shackleton, "this project [Paint Drying] is the culmination of a decade spent aimlessly railing against the BBFC – a decade that began when I was 13 years old".
-Shackleton states that his distaste for the BBFC began when he was reading the trivia section on IMDb for the 1999 film Fight Club, and saw that the version he had seen was censored by the BBFC by having six seconds cut in order to "reduce the sense of sadistic pleasure in inflicting violence".
+According to Shackleton, "this project [Paint Drying] is the culmination of a decade spent aimlessly railing against the BBFC—a decade that began when I was 13 years old".
+Shackleton states that his distaste for the BBFC began when he was reading the trivia section on IMDb for the American film Fight Club (1999), and realised that the version he had seen was censored by the BBFC by having six seconds cut to "reduce the sense of sadistic pleasure in inflicting violence".
 Shackleton was dismayed, stating "if we censor art on the basis that someone somewhere might be hurt by it, we'll be left with no art at all.
-Should the White Album be banned because Charlie Manson used 'Helter Skelter' to justify murder?"
+Should the 'White Album' be banned because Charlie Manson used 'Helter Skelter' to justify murder?"

 In protest against the BBFC's per-minute rate for film classifications, Shackleton stated that the average cost of an age classification for independent filmmakers could exceed £1,000, which would prove to be a heavy financial burden on most independent filmmakers.
 According to Shackleton, the BBFC certificate for his debut self-distributed film, Beyond Clueless, cost £867.60, which was roughly fifty per cent of its distribution budget.
 Shackleton stated that he knew of several planned cinematic releases from independent filmmakers that had to be abandoned because the cost was too high, which he added was "terrible for British film culture".
 He conceived the idea to make a film about paint drying while at a filmmaker's event at the BBFC in 2015.
-He had expected to see conflict between the BBFC examiners and the visiting filmmakers, but was surprised that there was no such altercation; Shackleton added that, on the contrary, many of the attending filmmakers seemed to be supportive of the BBFC.
+He had expected to see conflict between the BBFC examiners and the visiting filmmakers, but was surprised that there was no such disagreement; Shackleton added that, on the contrary, many of the attending filmmakers seemed to be supportive of the BBFC.
 He also disapproved of the examiners who were discussing the censorship of certain films and the rationale behind such action.